quantnetwork/blockchain-developer-exercises-foundations/CLASS7.md

 ## Exercise 3.10 - Create your first DLT transactions

 For this task, we will create our transactions via Overledger’s prepareTransactionRequest and executePreparedRequestTransaction APIs.
-The openAPI3 version of these endpoints can be found [here](https://docs.overledger.io/#operation/prepareTransactionRequest) and [here](https://docs.overledger.io/#operation/executePreparedRequestTransaction).
+The documentation for these endpoints can be found [here](https://docs.overledger.io/#operation/prepareTransactionRequest) and [here](https://docs.overledger.io/#operation/executePreparedRequestTransaction).

 ### DLT Network Information